Print Commission 2019 – APPLICATIONS ARE NOW CLOSED

 Artworks entered should be recent and made over the past 4 years.
 Original artworks created in any form of printmaking will be accepted, including (but not limited to): etching, lithography, screenprint, linocut, woodblock, wood engraving, collagraph and mixed print techniques.

 Photographs and digital reproduction prints of artwork in other media, also known as ‘giclée prints’ are not eligible for entry.
-However original prints created through digital means (which may include photography) ARE eligible for entry, as falling into the category of digital printmaking.
-For further information on this distinction, check the ‘What is a Print’ page of this website.
+However, original prints created through digital means (which may include photography) ARE eligible for entry, as falling into the category of digital printmaking.
+For further information on this distinction, check the ‘What is a Print’ page on this site.

 Artists are invited to enter PCA Print Commission 2019

 For over 50 years the PCA Print Commission has provided major promotional and professional development opportunities for commissioned artists.
-Each year commissioned prints are launched in the September issue of IMPRINT magazine, and in exhibitions around Australia.
-Many institutions and private collectors purchase PCA commissioned prints and build their collection of works on paper on an annual basis.
-Commissioned prints automatically enter the PCA Print Archive 1967-present and the State Library Victoria collections.
+Each year commissioned prints are launched in the September issue of Imprint magazine, and exhibited around Australia.
+Many institutions and private collectors purchase PCA commissioned prints to build their collection of works on paper on an annual basis.
+Commissioned prints automatically enter the PCA Print Archive (established 1967), and the collection of the State Library of Victoria.

 The judges for the Print Commission 2019 are Maria Zagala, Associate Curator: Prints, Drawings and Photographs, Art Gallery of South Australia, and Alice Clanachan, Assistant Curator: Prints, Drawings and Photographs, Art Gallery of South Australia.